-Mesa is an open-source implementation of the OpenGL specification - a system for rendering interactive 3D graphics.
+The Mesa project began as an open-source implementation of the OpenGL specification - a system for rendering interactive 3D graphics.

-A variety of device drivers allows Mesa to be used in many different environments ranging from software emulation to complete hardware acceleration for modern GPUs.
+A variety of device drivers allows the Mesa libraries to be used in many different environments ranging from software emulation to complete hardware acceleration for modern GPUs.

 The Mesa project was originally started by Brian Paul.
 Here's a short history of the project.

 August, 1993: I begin working on Mesa in my spare time.
 The project has no name at that point.
 I was simply interested in writing a simple 3D graphics library that used the then-new OpenGL API.
 I was partially inspired by the VOGL library which emulated a subset of IRIS GL.
 I had been programming with IRIS GL since 1991.

 November 1994: I contact SGI to ask permission to distribute my OpenGL-like graphics library on the internet.
 SGI was generally receptive to the idea and after negotiations with SGI's legal department, I get permission to release it.